-Enjoy creamy, thick, nutrient rich yogurt at home with these two simple recipes to make homemade yogurt — no special tools or skills required!
+Enjoy creamy, thick, nutrient-rich yogurt at home with this simple recipe to make homemade yogurt — no special tools or skills required!

 How Can I Make Yogurt at Home?